-- Super versatile, mix it into a stir-fry, brush it onto fish, chicken, turkey or roasted vegetables as a glaze.
-Pour it over rice, fried rice, noodles or zoodles (zucchini noodles).
-Pair it with cabbage, carrots or mushrooms.
-Use it as a marinade on your favorite protein.
+- Super versatile: use it as a stir-fry sauce, brush it onto fish, chicken, turkey or roasted vegetables as a glaze.
+Pour it over white rice, fried rice, noodles or zoodles (zucchini noodles).
+Pair with green onions, cabbage, carrots or mushrooms.
+Use as a marinade on your favorite protein like skinless chicken thighs or pork tenderloin.
 Perfect as a dip for skewers or as a drizzle on lettuce wraps or bowls.

-- It only takes 5 minutes to prep and 10 minutes cook and thicken.
+- It only takes 5 minutes to prep and 10 minutes to cook and thicken.

 Jump to: